nationalarchives/da-tre-dev-documentation/runbooks/dev-deploy-guide/README.md

     4. Trigger a Terraform apply by merging the feature branch changes in `da-transform-terraform-environments` to the `dev` branch<sup>2</sup>

+2. Deploy feature changes into the `test` environment:

+    1. Update the Lambda Function version(s) in `test-tfvars` in Parameter Store<sup>1</sup>

+    2. Merge any Lambda Function updates in `da-transform-judgments-pipeline` to the `test` branch

+    3. Merge any Step Function updates in `da-transform-terraform-modules` to the `dev` branch

+    4. Trigger a Terraform apply by merging the feature branch changes in `da-transform-terraform-environments` to the `test` branch<sup>2</sup>

 3. Promote changes to the `int` environment: